turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 - `BindDescriptorTable()`: The `DescriptorTable` will be bound to either `GRAPHICS`, `COMPUTE` or `RAYTRACING` pipelines to the specified `space`.
 The HLSL shader code can declare `space` registers manually, but the default `space` will be `0`.
 To declare `space` manually, use the `register` keyword like this: `register(t56, space4)` (which would mean slot=56 in descriptor space=4.
 - `BindRootDescriptor()`: Bind the root descriptor to the specified slot in the root signature.
 The slot is calculated by taking the index of the root descriptor relative to all root descriptors bound to the root signature (within all tables).
 This must be done after using `BindDescriptorTable()` to first bind the table itself (because Vulkan API will put the root descriptors within the table).
 After `BindDescriptorTable()` is called, all root descriptors will need to be rebound.
 - `BindRootConstants()`: Write into the specified `RootConstantRange` directly.
 The index is relative to the array of `RootConstantRange`s declared inside the `RootSignature`.

-Remarks:
-- Vulkan and DirectX 12 have different resource binding behaviour regarding the shader code.
-To write shader code that is compliant with both, and uses the advanced binding model, make sure to use that binding points don't overlap even between different bind types (s/b/t/u).
-- Never use the resource delaration macros ([Shaders](#shaders) section) with the advanced binding model, as those will remap Vulkan binding points.

 ##### Subresources
 Resources like textures can have different views.
 For example, if a texture contains multiple mip levels, each mip level can be viewed as a separate texture with one mip level, or the whole texture can be viewed as a texture with multiple mip levels.
 When creating resources, a subresource that views the entire resource will be created.
 Functions that expect a subresource parameter can be provided with the value `-1` that means the whole resource.
 Usually, this parameter is optional.